 Audited the current retirement plan and made some basic actuarial changes that allowed the doctors to increase their tax deferred contributions.

-Through the audit of the original plan, we were able to implement a Cash Balance Pension plan to be used in conjunction with the 401(k).
-This plan allowed the doctors and other key employees to tax defer another $100,000+ per year.
+Thanks to the audit of the original plan, Canal Capital implemented a Cash Balance Pension plan to be used in conjunction with the 401(k).
+This plan allowed the doctors and other key employees to tax-defer another $100,000+ per year.

-Canal used its normal planning process with each doctor and his/her families.
-This provided comprehensive analysis and management of the doctor’s financial affairs.
+Canal Capital used its normal planning process with each doctor and his/her family.
+This provided comprehensive analysis and management of each doctor’s financial affairs.

-The financial planning provided coordination with the assets that the respective doctors had in the two retirement plans.
+The financial planning provided coordination with the assets that the respective doctors had in their two practice’s retirement plans.